What is SCA and why is it needed?

 In case you can not remember your password, please reset it here.

-Holvi will implement the required changes to support Strong Customer Authentication gradually.
-The SCA process will in the future be done with the help of the free Holvi mobile application.
-With the app, customers can authenticate their logins and payments with a passcode, fingerprint or facial recognition.
+We advice you to go through SCA with the help of the free Holvi mobile application.
+With the app, you can authenticate your logins and payments with a passcode, fingerprint or facial recognition.

 The app will be connected to your Holvi profile with an SMS – Please make sure that your registered phone number at Holvi is up-to-date!